vanessaheh/10CT-TASK1/Portfolio.md

 I also added hover effects before realising it was a mobile app and had to delete everything.

-I didn't encounter any problems, but discovered that if you dragged an image into a shape, it would clip into it and allow for easy adjustment.
+I didn't encounter any problems, but discovered that if you dragged an image over a shape, it would clip into it and allow for easy adjustment.
 This however, does not work for copy/paste.
 I used this technique to ensure all my images were consistent in size and placement.

 Again, my time and workflow was great, since I completed it before my expected deadline.
 I think I only worked on this once at home.
 I could have started my third prototype, but didn't because I was lazy.
 I might come to regret this later.

-Next week, I aim to wrap up my whole project so I have more time too work on theory.
+Next week, I aim to wrap up my whole project so I have more time to work on theory.
 This includes my loading screen (which I have come to keep), drawing my logo and footers, making a progress bar, importing my frog sounds, and writing up my frog profile information.
 I feel like I can complete this in time, but writing could take a long time.

 ### Ongoing evaluation: Week 3